-0.21% (Asian), 0.21% (Black) and 0.14% (Hispanic) for price, and 0.39% (Asian), 0.59% (Black) and 0.55% (Hispanic) for bookings.
-Hence, better numerical ratings benefit White hosts more than racial minority hosts.
+Table 12 reports the impact of numerical ratings by race.
+For White hosts, the reference category, a 1% increase in numerical ratings of their listing leads to a 0.27% increase in price (column 1) and a 0.62% increase in bookings.
+However, the impact of a 1% increase in numerical ratings is smaller for racial-minority hosts, at 0.21% (Asian), 0.21% (Black), and 0.14% (Hispanic) for price, and 0.39% (Asian), 0.59% (Black) and 0.55% (Hispanic) for bookings.
+Hence, better numerical ratings benefit White hosts more than they benefit racial-minority hosts.

-Table 12 reports the impact of more textual reviews by race.
-Unlike the results from numerical ratings, there is hardly a major relative disparity between White hosts and racial minority hosts in terms of benefiting from textual reviews.
-If anything, certain racial minority groups, such as Hispanic hosts, benefit more from the sheer amount of textual reviews than White hosts.
-Together with the results in Table 11, these findings broadly support hypothesis 5 and do not contradict hypothesis 6.
+Table 13 reports the impact of the numbers of textual reviews by race.
+Unlike the results from numerical ratings, there is little disparity between White hosts and racial-minority hosts in terms of benefiting from textual reviews.
+If anything, certain racial-minority groups, such as Hispanic hosts, benefit more than White hosts from the sheer number of textual reviews.
+Together with the results in Table 12, these findings broadly support Hypothesis 6 and do not contradict Hypothesis 7.

-5.2 Sentiments of textual reviews
+5.2 Sentiments of Textual Reviews

 Unlike fixed-scale numerical ratings, textual reviews are much more qualitative and offer context and insights into particular listings.
-Hence, the use of review counts above is a relatively crude measure.
+Hence, my use of review counts above is a relatively crude measure.
 To further delve into the nuances of textual reviews, I conduct natural language processing (NLP) on about 90 million Airbnb reviews left by guests.
-The specific NLP procedure is discussed in the Appendix.
-Broadly speaking, I use sentiment analysis to determine the emotional tone behind a body of textual reviews to examine how specific feedback from textual reviews shapes the performance of racial minority suppliers.
+(I discuss the specific NLP procedure in the Appendix.)
+Broadly speaking, I use sentiment analysis to determine the emotional tone behind a body of textual reviews to examine how specific feedback from textual reviews shapes the performance of racial-minority suppliers.

-Table 13 reports how net positive sentiments, as measured by positive sentiments as a percentage of both positive and negative sentiments classified by the Bing (Hu and Liu, 2004) or NRC (Mohammad and Turney, 2013) lexicons in an Airbnb listing's written reviews received in a given month, affect prices and bookings for racial minority hosts in liberal and conservative ZCTAs.
-Overall, results show that positive feedback from textual reviews improves the performance of Black hosts in conservative ZCTAs.
-For example, columns 1 and 3 show that for a one-unit increase in Bing-based positive sentiments (i.e., 1% change), Black hosts are able to charge 0.3% (e.g., 100×0.00276%) more and receive 0.5% (e.g., 100×0.00539%) more bookings in conservative ZCTAs relative to the sentiment impact in liberal ZCTAs.
-This finding thus provides some support for hypothesis 7.
-Nevertheless, these positive sentiments do not discernible benefit Black hosts in liberal ZCTAs, nor do they affect other racial minority groups more in conservative ZCTAs.
-Hence, evidence suggests that Black suppliers in conservative areas are the group that is most susceptible to the emotions expressed by consumers in textual reviews.
+Table 14 reports how net positive sentiments-measured by positive sentiments as a percentage of both positive and negative sentiments classified by the Bing (Hu and Liu, 2004) or NRC (Mohammad and Turney, 2013) lexicons-in an Airbnb listing's written reviews received in a given month affect prices and bookings for racial-minority hosts in liberal and conservative ZCTAs.
+Overall, the results show that positive feedback from textual reviews improves the performance of Black hosts in conservative ZCTAs.
+For example, columns 1 and 3 show that for a one-unit increase in Bing-based positive sentiments (i.e., a 1% change), Black hosts are able to charge 0.3% (e.g., $100 \times 0.00276\%$ ) more and receive 0.5% (e.g., $100 \times 0.00539\%$ ) more bookings in conservative ZCTAs relative to the sentiment impact in liberal ZCTAs.
+This finding thus provides some support for Hypothesis 8.
+Nevertheless, these positive sentiments do not discernibly benefit Black hosts in liberal ZCTAs, nor do they affect other racial-minority groups more in conservative ZCTAs.
+Hence, evidence suggests that Black suppliers in conservative areas are the group most susceptible to the emotions expressed by consumers in textual reviews.

-Delving further into consumers' sentiments toward Black suppliers, it is shown that biased individuals are more fearful of Black strangers than any other racial groups (Bertrand et al., 2005; Quillian and Pager, 2001).
+Delving further into consumers' sentiments toward Black suppliers, research has shown that biased individuals are more fearful of Black strangers than of any other racial groups (Bertrand et al., 2005; Quillian and Pager, 2001).
 Therefore, I examine the impact of the "fear" sentiment in guest reviews on listing performance.
-Table 14 shows that a 1% increase in fear expressed in textual reviews significantly reduces bookings for Black listings in conservative ZCTAs by 13.7% more than in liberal ZCTAs.
-This finding confirms that Black suppliers are sensitive to customer feedback in textual reviews, and the specifics of feedback can either attenuate or exacerbate the biases they face, especially in ideologically conservative markets.
+Table 15 shows that a 1% increase in fear expressed in textual reviews significantly reduces bookings for Black listings in conservative ZCTAs by 13.7% more than in liberal ZCTAs.
+This finding confirms that Black suppliers are sensitive to customer feedback in textual reviews, the specifics of which can either attenuate or exacerbate the biases they face, especially in ideologically conservative markets.